FDA loosens restrictions on nicotine replacement products

 Allowing people to stay on a nicotine replacement for longer than 12 weeks may increase their chance of quitting, they say.

-British drugmaker GlaxoSmithKline Plc(GSK.L), whose nicotine replacement products include Nicorette chewing gum and the NicoDerm skin patch, commended the decision, saying it believes "this is a positive step to help more smokers quit."
+British drugmaker GlaxoSmithKline Plc, whose nicotine replacement products include Nicorette chewing gum and the NicoDerm skin patch, commended the decision, saying it believes "this is a positive step to help more smokers quit."

 The FDA said nicotine patches and gum were first approved between 1984 and 1992, while nicotine lozenges and mini-lozenges were approved between 2002 and 2009.